 Your first Deposit account is displayed at the top of the list and shows the balance and available balance.
 The Total Accounts value is displayed at the bottom of each account section.

-If available with your online services, you will be able to see the maturity date of your CD in the account bar without having to access the account details.
+If available with your online services, you will be able to see the maturity date of your CD or Certificate Account in the account bar without having to access the account details.
 If the maturity date is available, it is displayed as “Matures on MM/DD/YYYY.”

 Clicking Quick Peek opens a new window that shows the balance and available balance along with the most recent transactions or payment activity for that account.
 High transaction volume accounts (like Checking) will show 5 days of account activity.
 Low volume accounts (like loans) will show 30 days of account activity.
 You will also find helpful links to Make a Transfer and Go to account history at the bottom of the window.